 I fitted another violin with D’Addario Helicore Octave Strings and it magically transformed into an instrument I’ve come to call “Cellolin”.
 It’s tuned down a complete octave and therefore shares three strings (G, d, a) with a cello.
 You’ll be able to hear it on the upcoming Noctorum and MOAT releases and live on songs like “Can’t Ever Risk An Openness With You”.
 Fellow violinists – this is a fantastic toy!

 I have compéred Europe’s largest Progressive Rock festival “Night Of The Prog” for the fourth time this year.
-During these past years in the Prog Circus I hung out with Steven Wilson in his dressing room, discussed electric violins with King Crimson legend David Cross over lunch and eventually on Skype, I watched Carl Palmer refusing to have a roadie and setting up his transparent drum kit on his own, Van der Graaf Generator’s David Jackson shared album title stories with us (Pawn Hearts = Horn Parts) and he seems to be actively following our musical journey online.
-I received compliments on my extravagant style and long blonde dreadlocks from Steve Hackett and the coolest person with a kilt, Nick Beggs, and fell deeply and unconditionally in love with a caring, altruistic, loving, creative and passionate guitarist in Anekdoten when they were playing “my” festival.
+During these past years in the Prog Circus I hung out with Steven Wilson in his dressing room and discussed electric violins with King Crimson legend David Cross over lunch and eventually on Skype, Van der Graaf Generator’s David Jackson shared album title stories with us (Pawn Hearts = Horn Parts) and I received compliments on my long blonde dreadlocks from Steve Hackett and the coolest person with a kilt, Nick Beggs.
+I had the honour of accompanying Casey McPherson of Flying Colors, and fell deeply and unconditionally in love with a caring, altruistic, loving, creative and passionate guitarist in Anekdoten when they were playing “my” festival.

 On repeat at the moment: “Vincent” by Don McLean & “I Started A Joke” by The Bee Gees.